Typical Culinary of NTT

 The next typical NTT culinary in beverage liquor & spirits is Moke Flores.
 What is clear, this one regional specialty drink is sap which is the result of tapping palm fruit or palm trees.

-It can be said that moke is a typical alcoholic drink from the people of Flores.
+It can be said that moke is a typical alcoholic drink of the Flores people.

-Moke distilled sap with a clay pot and later connected in bamboo pipes.
+Moke is the result of distilling sap in a clay pot and then connecting it to bamboo pipes.

 NTT's Typical Culinary Moke